Ghostbusters: Box office

 The premiere of Ghostbusters took place on June 7, 1984, at the Avco Cinema in Westwood, Los Angeles, before its wide release the following day across 1,339 theaters in the United States (U.S.) and Canada.
 During its opening weekend in the U.S. and Canada, the film earned $13.6 million—an average of $10,040 per theater.
 It finished as the number one film of the weekend, ahead of premiering horror-comedy Gremlins ($12.5 million), and the adventure film Indiana Jones and the Temple of Doom ($12 million), in its third week of release.
 The gross increased to $23.1 million during its first week, becoming the first major success for the studio since Tootsie (1982).
 The film remained number one for seven consecutive weeks, grossing $146.5 million, before being ousted by Purple Rain in early August.

 Ghostbusters regained the number one spot the following week before spending the next five weeks at number two, behind the action film Red Dawn and then the thriller Tightrope.
 Ghostbusters remained among the top-three grossing films for sixteen straight weeks before beginning a gradual decline and falling from the top-ten by late October.
 It left cinemas in early January 1985, after thirty weeks.
 Ghostbusters had quickly become a hit, surpassing Indiana Jones and the Temple of Doom as the top-grossing film of the summer, and earning $229 million, making it the second highest-grossing film of 1984, approximately $5 million behind Eddie Murphy's action-comedy Beverly Hills Cop ($234.8 million) which was released in mid-December.
 Ghostbusters surpassed Animal House as the highest-grossing comedy film ever, until Beverly Hills Cop surpassed it six months later.

 Columbia had negotiated 50% of the box-office revenues or 90% of gross after expenses, depending on whichever was higher.
 Since the latter was the case, the studio received a 73% share of the box office profit, an estimated $128 million.
 The main cast members each received percentages of the gross profits or net participation.
 A 1987 report estimated Murray alone had earned between $20–30 million from his share.
-Detailed box office figures are not available for territories outside the U.S. and Canada, but it is estimated to have earned $53million, bringing Ghostbusters worldwide total to $282.2million.
-That year saw the release of several films that would later be considered iconic of the era, including: Gremlins, The Karate Kid, The Terminator, A Nightmare on Elm Street, Romancing the Stone, and The NeverEnding Story.
+1984 saw the release of several films that would later be considered iconic of the era, including: Ghostbusters, Beverly Hills Cop, Gremlins, The Karate Kid, The Terminator, A Nightmare on Elm Street, Romancing the Stone, and The NeverEnding Story.
 It was also the first year in box office history in which four films, including Ghostbusters, grossed over $100 million.